-One of the primary reasons why a Child Protective Services case can be so hard to wrap your arms around is that the pace in the case structure is predetermined due to one of the parties involved being the government.
-Once the case is underway, you understand that there are a lot of moving pieces, and so much of the case depends on factors beyond your control.
+One of the primary reasons a Child Protective Services case can be so hard to wrap your arms around is that the pace in the case structure is predetermined due to one of the parties involved being the government.
+Once the case is underway, you understand that there are many moving pieces, and so much of the case depends on factors beyond your control.
 The best you can do is be as informed as possible, patient with the process, and willing to take the advice of those who have been through similar processes before.
 Do not underestimate how tedious your case can get due to your lack of control.

 Who is Child Protective Services?

-Before we go any further, I would like to take some time and explain to you who Child Protective Services is and what their function is for our state.
+Before we go any further, I would like to take some time and explain to you who Child Protective Services is and what its function is for our state.
 Child Protective Services is a state agency run through the Texas Department of Family and Protective Services.
 The stated mission of this Department is to protect vulnerable populations, specifically the elderly and children.
 To further this mission, the Department of Family Protective Services employed persons whose job is 2 investigate potential cases of abuse or neglect involving minor children.
 That state agency is Child Protective Services.

-In a large state like ours and with limited personnel working for the state, you may be curious about how Child Protective Services would even come to learn about allegations of abuse or neglect of a child.
-The answer would be that the state of Texas has options for people with information about possible instances of abuse or neglect to call, write, or email the state to discuss potential problems involving minor children.
+In a large state like ours and with limited personnel working for the form, you may be curious about how Child Protective Services would even come to learn about allegations of abuse or neglect of a child.
+The answer would be that the state of Texas has options for people with information about possible instances of abuse or neglect to call, write, or email the form to discuss potential problems involving minor children.
 Those problems typically revolve around information having to do with abuse or neglect of a child.